CS203-G1/documentation/docs/architecture/cloud.md

 ### AWS Lambda for Auto Scheduler and Approval Functions
 Now why are we using Lambda for Approvals?
 Approving requests like Vaccination verification, leave request and etc are a very one-off thing.
 We think it is an overkill to have a Fargate instance just for this functionality.
 For Auto Scheduler, it runs only once in a while (every week or every 2 weeks).
 In other words, its a time-driven function.
 Similarly, we do not require a container as a service just for this simple function.

+Why do you see 2 Lambda Services instead of one?
+One of them is a driver function, think of it as a `public static void main` in Java.
+What the driver does is to be run once every week.
+This function will query all the work locations and all the employees in each work location and then pass these data to the second Lambda Service.
+This second Lambda will be doing the scheduling for each work location.

+Here, we are making use of the auto-scaling feature of AWS Lambda provides.
+So, we will have multiple instances scheduling for each work location concurrently instead of having each job run one after another.

 ### AWS Relational Database Service
 RDS is used for both staging and production databases.
 For staging, it reduces the need for the Front End team to run all 3 databases and all 3 services on their local machine just to be able to integrate with the backend services.
 Backend engineers do not need to run migration on their local databases too.